New England Patriots vs. New York Jets NFL Week 2 Odds, Plays and Insights for September 19, 2021

 New England Patriots vs. New York Jets NFL Week 2 Odds, Plays and Insights

-The New England Patriots (0-1) visit the New York Jets (0-1) on Sunday, September 19, 2021 in matchup between AFC East opponents at MetLife Stadium.
+The New England Patriots (0-1) visit the New York Jets (0-1) on Sunday, September 19, 2021 in matchup between AFC East rivals at MetLife Stadium.
 New York is a 5.5-point underdog.
-The game has an over/under of 42.5.
+The point total is 43.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.